marmelab/react-admin/docs/Admin.md

 ## `authCallbackPage`

-Used for external authentication services callbacks, the `AuthCallback` page can be customized by passing a component of your own as the `authCallbackPage` prop.
-React-admin will display this component whenever the `/auth-callback` route is called.
+React-admin apps contain a special route called `/auth-callback` to let external authentication providers (like Auth0, Cognito, OIDC servers) redirect users after login.
+This route renders the `AuthCallback` component by default, which in turn calls `authProvider.handleCallback`.

+If you need a different behavior for this route, you can render a custom component by passing it as the `authCallbackPage` prop.

 ```jsx
 import MyAuthCallbackPage from './MyAuthCallbackPage';